 - He returned to Quebec in 1633 after being absent for four years.
-He was given the title of Lieutenant General of New France, but not Governor.
-Champlain did not need the title since everyone in New France, including the natives, believed him to be that anyways.
+He was given the title of Lieutenant General of New France but not Governor.
+Champlain did not need the title since everyone in New France, including the natives, believed him to be that anyway.

-- His remains were buried in Quebec but after a terrible fire the location of his remains are unknown.
+- His remains were buried in Quebec, but after a terrible fire, the location of his remains is unknown.